 In 2000, after a 10-month search, Dr. David Stevens was called to be the fifth Senior Pastor of Central Bible Church.
 His previous ministry was with the missionary organization OC International, encouraging and advising pastors and churches in France.
-At the end of 2014 Dr. Stevens resigned to return to the mission field in Belgium.
+At the end of 2014, Dr. Stevens returned to the mission field in Belgium and West Africa.

-For the past seven decades, Central Bible Church has taught the Word of God using many different methods, including adult Bible classes and conferences, city-wide children's classes and youth clubs, summer camps, mission trips, and Sk8 Clubs (skateboarding and inline skating clubs).
+For the past seven decades, Central Bible Church has taught the Word of God using many different methods, including adult Bible classes and conferences, city-wide children’s classes and youth clubs, summer camps, mission trips, Sk8 Clubs (skateboarding and inline skating clubs), and Joy Central.

-Central Bible Church now enters a new century, eager to support and serve in new ministries that teach the Word of God to this ever-changing world.
+Central Bible Church continues in the new century, eager to support and serve in new ministries that teach the Word of God to this ever-changing world.